Create Refund

 reasonEnum which describes the reason for refund.

 Note: Unlike from the InitiatePayment, the callback URL is not set when creating the Refund.
-Instead it's configured on the Tenant.
+Instead it's configured on Tenant level.
 See Update Tenant to learn how to configure this callback URL.

 Response Parameters